European Security Seminar-East (ESS-E)

 In addition to the resident course held in spring in Garmisch-Partenkirchen, ESS-E will hold a two-day Community of Interest (COI) Strategic Workshop in Brussels.
 That COI will be conducted with Alumni of the European Security Seminar South (ESS-S).
 Hence, it will gather representatives from North Africa, the Sahel zone, the Caucasus, the Balkans and Central as well as Eastern Europe.

-Together with experts from the George C. Marshall European Center for Security Studies and the Egmont Institute, COI attendees will discuss presentations by Trans-Atlantic and European institutions’ officials on past, present and future stabilization tools along Europe’s southern and eastern flank.
+Together with experts from the George C. Marshall European Center for Security Studies and the Egmont Institute, COI attendees will discuss presentations by officials from trans-Atlantic and European institutions about past, present, and future stabilization tools along Europe’s southern and eastern flank.

 For application and deadline information, contact Marshall Center Registrar, your ministry point of contact, or the U.S. or German Embassy in your capital city.